samlikesphysics/samlikesphysics.github.io/index.markdown

 {% newthought 'Samuel P. Loomis, PhD.' %} {% sidenote "One" "The P. is to distinguish myself from the Halloween guy.
 You can just call me Sam." %}

-I model complex systems at Syngenta Seeds, and received my PhD. in physics and complex systems in 2022.
-I'm into information-theory-based data science and have written a [package](/ruckus/) on time-series analysis with kernel embeddings, and [another](/stoclust/) on stochastic clustering.
+I currently work at Syngenta Seeds, and received my PhD. in physics and complex systems in 2022.
+I'm a complex systems modeler who's super into information-theory-based data science, and have written a [package](/ruckus/) on time-series analysis with kernel embeddings, and [another](/stoclust/) on stochastic clustering.
 On the side I'm also an amateur astronomer, a huge history/geography nerd, and a beginning farmer (though the only animal on our